 The Museum of the Moving Image is a media museum located in Astoria, Queens in a former building of the historic Astoria Studios.
 It houses a comprehensive collection dedicated to educating the public about the art, history, technique, and technology of film, television, and digital media.

-If this list is not enough, there are other hundreds of activities to do in NYC!
+If this list is not enough, there are other hundreds of tours in NYC!

 Enjoy the best of NYC!